EskiMojo14/request-helper/README.md

 ## `JsonRequest`

 A subclass of `Request` that automatically sets the `content-type` header to `application/json` and stringifies the body.
-Method defaults to `POST` if not specified.
+Method defaults to `POST` if not specified, and throws if the method does not support a body.

 ```ts
 const request = new JsonRequest(